BL-Netzwerktechnik/crispy-maps/README.md

 The app will be available at `http://localhost:80`.

----

 ## 🤝 Contributing & Issues

-This repository is a **mirror** of our internal Git server.
-As a result, changes, pull requests, or issue responses may not appear immediately.
+This repository is a **mirror** of our internal GitLab instance.
+As such, **GitHub pull requests cannot be merged directly** into the main codebase.

+If you would like to contribute, feel free to open a pull request or an issue here on GitHub.
+We **manually review and import** accepted changes into our internal GitLab repository, and they are later mirrored back to GitHub.

+> ✉️ **Important:** If your pull request is merged internally, we will ensure that your original **commit attribution is preserved**, so your contributions remain visible and credited in the commit history.

-We use **Jira** internally for issue tracking.
-If your GitHub issue is linked to a Jira ticket, don’t be surprised if public activity appears low — discussions are likely happening internally.
+We use **Jira** for internal issue tracking.
+If your GitHub issue is linked to a Jira ticket, don’t be surprised if there’s limited visible activity here — discussions may be ongoing internally.

 We still encourage contributions, bug reports, and feature suggestions — feel free to open a [GitHub Issue](https://github.com/BL-Netzwerktechnik/crispy-maps/issues)!